What is a centralized POS system?

-As customers expect more personalized, context-aware deals, product recommendations, and promotions, this type of data is needed.
+This type of data is needed as customers expect more personalized, context-aware deals, product recommendations, and promotions.
 By concentrating on data at this stage, you can begin to lay the groundwork for the data you’ll need to compete in the future.

 A centralized POS system has real-time synchronization to support Big Data

 Even though most POS program is reasonably successful at gathering data, retailers fail to transform transactional data into actionable information quickly enough.
 One explanation is that stores may be unable to provide timely real-time data to corporate headquarters, due to poor communication and information flow among individual stores and host systems.

 In a ‘decentralized’ world, retail decision-makers were rarely at their offices or had access to the dashboards, analytics, and reports.
 However, nowadays the entire company can evaluate unified POS data quickly – right when it’s required – thanks to the real-time synchronization to support Big Data.
 Retailers now can easily view them from multiple locations and at any time.

 The importance of connectivity in retail cannot be overstated.
 Most hardware manufacturers have responded to retailers’ willingness to expand their networked systems as far as possible, resulting in more streamlined equipment and more straightforward integration.